sumehta/question-generation/README.md

 	`cd QuestionGeneration`

-3. [Optinal] Start two servers to speed up the script, Stanford Parser server and the SST servers in two separate terminals.
+3. [Optional] Start two servers to speed up the script, Stanford Parser server and the SST servers in two separate terminals.

 	`bash runStanfordParserServer.sh`